 Check in for Bridge Exams should be at least 15 minutes prior to the start of each exam - 3rd floor common area, Golisano Hall

-Because all Computer Science students are required to complete four (4) quarters of co-op in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.
+Because all Computer Science students are required to complete co-ops in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.

 The Computer Science department tries to make this as simple as possible for students: we do NOT recommend any particular brand of computer, type of computer, or operating system for incoming students.
 The majority of our students do bring computers to campus and they find various ways to set up their computers so they can utilize our networks.
 Keep in mind that you will take courses not only in Computer Science, but from many other departments as well.
 Computer needs will vary from class to class.

 It does seem that more and more students are bringing laptops to campus (be reminded that this means that you need to be especially responsible as they are easier for people to walk away with).

 It may be useful for incoming students to postpone buying a computer, if you don't already have one, until you get to campus.
 It is our belief that students will benefit greatly from seeing some of the ways upper-level students have their computers set up to help them judge the best plan for themselves.

 In CS, the first programming language taught is Python.
 While programs students write in the introductory programming courses must run on Computer Science lab machines, Python is also available free for download for all platforms.

 If you are going to bring your own computer(s), they should have: